Haiku Salut: History

 The group was formed in 2010, and their debut four track EP, How We Got Along After the Yarn Bomb, was released in 2011 on Team Strike Force records.
 Their debut album, Tricolore, was released in 2013 on How Does It Feel To Be Loved?.
-The album was favourably reviewed, and was awarded four stars by The Guardian, Uncut, Mojo, Artrocker, Drowned in Sound, Music OMH, The Digital Fix and Rock'N'Reel.
+The album was favourably reviewed, and was awarded four stars by The Guardian, Uncut, Mojo, Artrocker, Drowned in Sound, Music OMH, and The Digital Fix.
 Songs from the album have been played on BBC 6 Music by Jarvis Cocker, Tom Ravenscroft and Gideon Coe.

 In August 2013, Haiku Salut won the Green Man Rising contest, and were the first band to play on the Mountain Stage at that year's Green Man Festival.
 In November, the trio toured the UK as guests of Lau.

 Haiku Salut's second album, Etch and Etch Deep, was released in 2015 to extremely positive reviews.
-It received four or more stars from The Observer, The Guardian, The Financial Times, NME, Uncut, Mojo, Drowned in Sound, and many more.
+It received four or more stars from The Guardian, The Financial Times, NME, Uncut, Mojo, Drowned in Sound, and many more.

 Haiku Salut feature on the 2017 Public Service Broadcasting album Every Valley.